edd255/edd255.github.io/content/posts/dodge.md

 }
 ```

+We can infer that the hash is computed by feeding the `RapidHasher` instance each score up to 1337.
+The final hash value is used as a key for decrypting the flag.
-Since `rapidhash` is conveniently available as a crate, we finally translate the cleaned up code to Rust:
+Since `rapidhash` is available as a crate, we finally translate the cleaned up code to Rust:

 ```rust
 use rapidhash::RapidHasher;